People's Party (Spain): Leadership of Casado (2018–2022)

 Pablo Casado's victory in the July 2018 PP leadership election was considered a party swing towards the right.

 Polls indicated a continual decline in support for the PP in the lead-up to the April 2019 general election.
 Ultimately, the party achieved the worst result in its history, winning just 16.7% of the national vote – a decline of almost 16% from the 2016 election – and losing over half its seats.
 Though becoming only the second largest party in the Congress of Deputies, it held almost half as many seats as first placed PSOE, and was less than a single percentage point and just nine seats ahead of third placed Ciudadanos.
+Casado refused to resign following the poor result, and proposed a sudden U-turn of the party back into the moderate centre-right under pressure from party regional leaders one month ahead of the regional and local elections.

 The party enjoyed a partial revival in 2019 European elections, winning 20.15% of votes.
 The party increased its support in the November 2019 election, scoring 20.82% of votes and electing 89 deputies and 83 senators.